If you have a pool and you have a dog, you need to learn how to make it dog pool safe.

 Mouth-to-nose is how you perform artificial respiration on dogs and cats.
 Cup their muzzle with your hands and blow into the nose once for every five compressions.
 Continue this process for 10 minutes to see if the dog or cat starts breathing on its own again.

 Safety should always be the top priority when it comes to pets and pools.
-Exercising due diligence means more fun for you and your furry best friend.
+Exercising due diligence keeps your dog pool safe and means more fun for you and your furry best friend.